WojtekTB/Chesscom-to-lichess-games/README.md

 **Q: Does this help someone cheat?**
 A: No, you can only import and analyse finished games.

-**Q: Why is it not on the chrome web store?
-Are you trying to hide something?**
-A: To put an extension up on a chrome web store, I would need to make a developer account there and pay $5.
-As this was a weekend project, I didn't want to spend $5 on it.
-However, I will put it up there soon-ish.

 **Q: Why not just play on Lichess.org?
 What is the point of playing on chess.com if you will just import all the games?**
 A: I just prefer to play on chess.com.
 I do also play on Lichess.org but chess.com is my main account.
 Since I still mostly use the Lichess tools,